nicolaRivo/mic-sound-design-final-proj-writings/Diary.md

  - Self similarity Matrix

  **Mel Spectrogram**
 This can be a very useful tool in understanding how a piece of music changes over time in detail as it holds information on the amount of energy of a section (the brighter the louder), the ratio tonal/rhythmic content as its very easy to visually distinguish between tonal information (horizontal lines with overlapping harmonics) and rhythmic information (vertical lines that span the whole harmonic range).
-By studying this kind of graph applied to different pieces I could get an understanding on how different musical events look on a spectrogram and use a random one as a map for an original creation, whiteout being influenced by the precise harmonic and melodic qualities that I am actively trying to avoid
+By studying this kind of graph applied to different pieces I could get an understanding on how different musical events look on a spectrogram and use a random one as a map for an original creation, whiteout being influenced by the precise harmonic and melodic qualities that I am actively trying to avoid.

+**Chroma**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI2MjkzOTI5LDE1Njk5MDE3MDIsLTYwND
+eyJoaXN0b3J5IjpbNzM5NzkwOTYzLDE1Njk5MDE3MDIsLTYwND
 E5ODU1OCwtMTcxOTI0OTUyOF19
 -->